Colonia Chapalita Guadalajara: Restaurants, Hotels & Architecture

 Chapalita falls in both Guadalajara and Zapopan but the local colonos (neighborhood council) is ultimately in charge.
 The neighborhood includes the area from Av.
 Lázaro Cárdenas to Av.
 Niño Obrero/Av.
-Tizoc (the same street just changes names).
-Ciudad de los Niños, Prados Tepeyac and Ciudad del Sol are three neighboring communities that really complement Chapalita and make it even more enjoyable.
+Tizoc (the same street just changes names at Av.
+Tepeyac).
+Ciudad de los Niños, Prados Tepeyac, and Ciudad del Sol are three neighboring communities that really complement Chapalita and make it even more enjoyable.

 Av.
 Guadalupe and Av.
 Tepeyac are the main roads running through Chapalita but if you really want to appreciate the neighborhood you will walk Av.
 Parque Juan Diego, Av.
 Chapalita and Calle 12 de Diciembre.
 The combination of mature trees and mid-century mansions will make you take out your camera.
 Chapalita has some of the best examples of Guadalajara’s modernist and art deco architecture hidden behind well-maintained gardens.